sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 # Set xlabel and ylabel
 plt.xlabel('File Format', fontsize=label_font_size, labelpad=text_padding)
-plt.ylabel('File Size  [MB]', fontsize=label_font_size, labelpad=text_padding)
+plt.ylabel('File Size [GB]', fontsize=label_font_size, labelpad=text_padding)

 # Remove bottom and top separators
 sns.despine(bottom=True)

 # Add plot title
-plt.title('File/Folder Sizes in Megabytes', fontsize=title_font_size, pad=text_padding)
+plt.title('File/Folder Sizes in Gigabytes', fontsize=title_font_size, pad=text_padding)

 # Optional: Save the figure as a png image
-plt.savefig('performance_results/' + 'file_sizes_bar_chart.png', format = 'png', dpi = 300, transparent = True)
+plt.savefig('performance_results/' + 'file_sizes_bar_chart_tp.png', format = 'png', dpi = 300, transparent = True)
+plt.savefig('performance_results/' + 'file_sizes_bar_chart_bg.png', format = 'png', dpi = 300, transparent = False)

 # Close the figure
 plt.close()
 ```

-If we save the figure directly and then close it, the image will be saved in the path we specify and will not display on our IDE.
+If we save the figure directly and then close it, the image will be written in the path we specify and will not display on our IDE.

+If we examine line `1181`, we used an additional library called `seaborn` to include the additional parameter `sns.despine()`.
+This module is handy when dealing with statistical analysis visualizations.
+However, we will not use it in this particular section and will limit ourselves to using the `matplotlib.pyplot` module.

 ##### **Output**
 ![alt text](https://raw.githubusercontent.com/pabloaguirrenck/blog/master/big-data/6-big-data-file-formats-compared/performance_results/file_sizes_bar_chart_bg.png "File Size Bar Chart")
-_Figure 1.1: Bar Chart denoting File/Folder size in MB for each file format_
+_Figure 1.1: Bar Chart denoting file/folder sizes in `MB` for each file format_

 #### 1.2 Boxplot for writing times
 A boxplot is a visualization method widely used in Data Science & statistical analysis.
-Its purpose is to describe the distribution of experimental measurements including useful visual information about the set.
+Its purpose is to describe the distribution of experimental measurements, including useful visual information about the set.

 A detailed discussion of the boxplot components is out of the scope of this article.
 That will be covered in another blog post.